 Is it safe to travel to Cyprus?
 Foreign Office advice issued over regional conflicts

+Is it safe to travel to Cyprus?
+Foreign Office advice issued amid US strikes on Iran

 Governments of the UK, Ireland, Australia, Canada and the US all maintain that visiting the Mediterranean island is safe

-Some travellers already in Cyprus or with trips to the island are looking at the map of the eastern Mediterranean with concern, given the new Foreign Office warning that “ongoing hostilities in the region” could “escalate quickly and pose security risks for the wider region”.
+Some holidaymakers currently in Cyprus or those with trips booked to the island may be looking at the map of the eastern Mediterranean with concern, given the new Foreign Office warning that “ongoing hostilities in the region” could “escalate quickly and pose security risks for the wider region”.

+Israel, only 145 miles from the popular Cypriot resort of Ayia Napa, launched airstrikes on Iran on 13 June, and the two countries have since continued to carry out attacks back and forth.
+The US then became involved after launching attacks on Tehran’s nuclear facilities over the weekend.

 Despite the increasing regional conflict, airlines and holiday companies are continuing with their normal terms and conditions – with someone who chooses not to travel likely to lose some or all of their money.